 The next result shows the distinguished role played by the hyperbolic metric on the open unit disk, from the point of view of complex analysis.

-Lemma 14.2.
-Let Δ be the unit disk, equipped with the hyperbolic metric from §10.7.
-Let $f : \Delta \to \Delta$ be a complex analytic map, not necessarily a biholomorphism.
+Lemma 14.2 Let Δ be the unit disk, equipped with the hyperbolic metric from §10.7.
+Let $f: \Delta \to \Delta$ be a complex analytic map, not necessarily a biholomorphism.
 Then f does not expand distances in the hyperbolic metric.

-Proof.
-We would like to see, at each point $p \in \Delta$, that the differential df maps vectors having hyperbolic length 1 to vectors having hyperbolic length at most 1.
+Proof: We would like to see, at each point $p \in \Delta$, that the differential df maps vectors having hyperbolic length 1 to vectors having hyperbolic length at most 1.
 Call this the no-stretch property.
 It suffices to prove that the no-stretch property holds for each $p \in \Delta$.
 We can find Möbius transformations T_1 and T_2 such that $T_1(0) = p$ and $T_2(f(p)) = 0$, respectively.
 The map $g = T_2 \circ f \circ T_1$ satisfies g(0) = 0.
-Since T_1 and T_2 are hyperbolic isometries, g has the nostretch property at 0 if and only if f has the no-stretch property at p.
-Since g(0) = 0, we just need to show that $|g'(0)| \leq 1$ to establish the no-stretch property for g at 0.
-The same argument as in the previous proof establishes this fact.
-Lemma 14.2 is more flexible than it first appears.
+Since T_1 and T_2 are hyperbolic isometries, g has the no-stretch property at 0 if and only if f has the no-stretch property at f if and only if f has the no-stretch property at f if and only if f has the previous proof establishes this fact. f Lemma 14.2 is more flexible than it first appears.
 Any disk W_0 in the plane has its own hyperbolic metric, so that a similarity carrying Δ to W_0 is a hyperbolic isometry.
 This principle should help you with the next exercise.
 Exercise 2.
 Suppose that U is some open set in the plane and $w \in U$ is some point.
 Suppose also that $G: U \to \Delta$ is a holomorphic map.
 Prove that there is some disk $W \subset U$, centered at w, whose size does not depend on G, such that the hyperbolic distance from G(w) to G(w') is less than 1 for all $w' \in W$.

-14.2.
-Liouville's Theorem

-Here is Liouville's Theorem.
+14.2 Liouville's Theorem Here is Liouville's Theorem.